SteveJustin1963/tec-SCOPE/README.md

-make sure you join a club if you use a laser pointer >1mW
+Make sure you join a club if you use a laser pointer >1mW for star aiming
 - https://www.police.nsw.gov.au/__data/assets/pdf_file/0008/139895/List_of_Astronomical_Societies.pdf

-work in progress, not finshed and tested
+Nothing works yet! its a work in progress, not finshed and tested

 ## Let your Tec-1D control your 8-inch F5 Dobson telescope